mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 <image - bitcoin blockchain>

-## 3. a hash and its pre-image
+## 3. a hash and its message

 A hash can be thought of as a one-way transformation of some text into some other text.
-The original text is called the pre-image, and the result is called the hash.
+The original text is called the message, and the result is called the hash.
-Hashing is done using a cryptographic algorythm carefully designed so that there is no way to algorythmically get from the hash back to its pre-image.
-Here are some examples of pre-images and their resulting hashes:
+Hashing is done using a cryptographic algorythm carefully designed so that there is no way to algorythmically get from the hash back to its message.
+Here are some examples of messages and their resulting hashes:

     1 blah
     2 blah